jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 Contractors can use the Reporting API to extract data from the service both as JSON and CSV format.
-These endpoints allow you to extract most Work information efficiently for the organisation you are working on behalf of. swa_code parameters are available on the endpoints which can be used by contractors to provide the swa code of the promoter they are working on behalf of.
-Additionally, contractors can carry out promoter workflows via the work-api.
+These endpoints allow you to extract most Work information efficiently for the organisation you are working on behalf of. <code>swa_code</code> parameters are available on the endpoints which can be used by contractors to provide the SWA code of the promoter they are working on behalf of.
+Additionally, contractors can carry out promoter workflows via the <code>work-api</code>.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">